cj-dfinity/templates/grants/readme-template.md

 - Congue ac nunc nec, bibendum hendrerit mi.
 - Donec sodales ligula ac dolor vehicula, at venenatis nulla feugiat.

-Duis nisl lacus, dignissim vitae lorem vel, feugiat auctor diam.
-Aenean elit nunc, porta nec dignissim sit amet, bibendum sed ex.
-Sed tincidunt erat turpis, at fringilla leo rutrum sed.
+Adding an illustration of the architecture can quickly explain how the project is built, and how it works.

 ![alt text](local-workflow.png)

-Adding an illustration of the architecture can quickly explain how the project is built, and how it works.

 ## Installation
 Step-by-step guide to get a copy of the project up and running locally for development and testing.